Lapland-UAS-Tequ/win10-nodered-tensorflow/README.md

 ### 13. node-red-contrib-cloud-annotations-gpu is ready to use

-First inference has slow start and it takes something like ~1-5 seconds.
-After that it should run smoothly.
+First inference seems to have a slow start and it takes something like ~1-5 seconds.
+After that everything should run smoothly.
+On my computer one inference takes something like 50-70 ms to complete.

 -----------------
 -----------------